Tkemper2/Mit/README.md

 Taking these factors into account, we designed our car.
 Here's a timelapse of all the design process:
 Mettre vidéo 2

+Once the car has been designed, all that's left to do is print out the parts and build he car.